monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

 If you need some special settings like set up a view-only wallet or add the blockchain manually, go to section *3: Settings* in this guide.

-## 2.2 Restore Wallet from keys or mnemonic seed
+## 2.2 Restore wallet from keys or mnemonic seed

 ### 2.2.1 Restoring from seed